cooperda00/personal-site-2024/public/experience/modlify.md

 imagePath: '/experience/modlify_logo.svg'
 ---

-&nbsp; _N.B.
+_N.B.
 Modlify and Clinchd are two different products from the same business as a result of a pivot in early 2023._

 ### Project Overview